First Time User? Enroll now.

 Evidence (chemotherapy with or without RT followed by surgery):

 With rhabdomyosarcoma of the biliary tree, total resection is rarely feasible and standard treatment includes chemotherapy and RT.
-Outcomes for patients with this primary site are good despite residual disease after surgery.
+Outcomes for patients with this primary tumor site were considered favorable despite residual disease after surgery; however, an analysis of recent COG low-risk studies found that patients with this site of disease had suboptimal outcomes.
 External biliary drains significantly increase the risk of postoperative infectious complications.
 Thus, external biliary drainage is not warranted.

 Patients with rhabdomyosarcoma arising from tissue around the perineum or anus often present with advanced disease.
 These patients have a high likelihood of regional lymph node involvement, and about half of the tumors have alveolar histology.
 The high frequency of nodal involvement and the prognostic association between nodal involvement and poorer outcome support the recommendation to sample the regional lymph nodes.
-When feasible and without unacceptable morbidity, removing all gross tumor before chemotherapy improves the likelihood of cure.
+When feasible and without unacceptable morbidity, removing all gross tumor before chemotherapy may improve the likelihood of cure; however, chemotherapy and RT remain standard of care.
+With the goal of organ preservation, patients with tumors of the perineum or anus are preferentially managed with chemotherapy and RT without aggressive surgery, as aggressive surgery may result in the loss of sphincter control.
+Very aggressive surgery is not indicated because of multiple critical structures that limit the ability to achieve negative margins near the anus and urethra.

 Genitourinary system sites